A complete guide to the best Mexican Street Foods

 Panuchos

-panucho starts with a tortilla that has been warmed split and stuffed with refried beans, the tortilla is then fried and finally topped with meat, sour orange pickled onions, and sometimes lettuce or cabbage along with avocado and sliced tomato.
+panucho starts with a tortilla that has been warmed split and stuffed with refried black beans, the tortilla is then fried and finally topped with meat, sour orange pickled onions, and sometimes lettuce or cabbage along with avocado and sliced tomato.

-26 of the best Mexican Street Foods
+The best Mexican Street Foods

 Quesadilla